sjdv1982/seamless/sphinx/source/transformer.md

 The execution status of the transformater can be retrieved using `ctx.tf.status`.
 If it is "error", the error message can be retrieved using `ctx.tf.exception`.

 Transformers can print to stdout or stderr during execution.
+The printed output is only available after execution has finished.

 The printed output will be part of the error message if the transformation fails.
 If it succeeds, the printed output will be in `ctx.tf.logs`.